 When we were planning our Big Move to Wales we did some exploring around the area and the beaches and harbour towns of Cardigan Bay were one of the deciding factors in us choosing to move to Lampeter.
-So for our first trip out we really wanted to take Ziggy to Penbryn Beach.
+So for our first trip out in March 2020 we really wanted to take Ziggy for a walk at Penbryn Beach.
 We had been before in September when we had our second viewing of the Cottages so we already knew what a magical place it is.

 “Social Distancing” was already in force but we weren’t yet in lockdown, so we were allowed to head to the beach for our daily exercise.
 Penbryn is looked after by the National Trust, so there is a proper car park which you pay a couple of pounds for and this goes towards the upkeep (and there are loos there too).
 The beach is a walk downhill – you have two choices here.
 You can walk down the road or go through the woodland.
 We chose to go the road route as we wanted to get to the beach asap.